liy315/Create-mailto-link/README.md

 # Create-mailto-link
-Create a link to send an email automatically!
+Create a link to send email easily and quickly!